FURTHER ENDORSEMENT OF CHICKEN SOUP’S HEALING PROPERTIES :

 My best wishes go out to anyone currently battling this dreadful virus.
 Get well soon.

-Home made chicken soup is always the go-to meal when someone in the family goes down with a cold.
-Nothing beats a soothing bowl of warm soup to make you feel better, especially when it’s been lovingly made from scratch.
+Home made chicken soup is the perfect go-to meal if you’re in need of a little TLC.
+There is something uniquely comforting about tucking in to a bowl of warm soup, especially when it’s been made from scratch.

-My recipe below is not too dissimilar to the Nebraskan grandmother’s one.
-However, I also add freshly chopped rosemary and fresh ginger for their delicious flavour and because both contain properties which help against cold symptoms.
-Feel free to add more ginger than stipulated below if, like me, you love its zingyness!.
+My recipe below is not too dissimilar to the one used in the experiment which came from the scientist’s grandmother.
+However, I also like to add freshly chopped rosemary and fresh ginger because both contain properties which help against colds.
+Feel free to add more ginger than the amount stipulated below if, like me, you love its zingyness!.

 This recipe is easy to prepare and inexpensive as you use the cheaper cuts of the chicken, such as chicken thighs, drumsticks or wings, to add unbeatable flavour and goodness.
 The stock produced from using chicken on the bone is way superior to only using ready made stock cubes.
 This is why top chefs prefer making their own stock for soups and sauces.